RTEMS/rtems-docs/c-user/configuring_a_system.rst

 DESCRIPTION:
-    ``CONFIGURE_MAXIMUM_PROCESSORS`` must be set to the maximum number of processors an applicaiton intends to use.
-The number of acually available processors depends on the hardware and may be less.
+    ``CONFIGURE_MAXIMUM_PROCESSORS`` must be set to the maximum number of processors an application intends to use.
+The number of actually available processors depends on the hardware and may be less.
 It is recommended to use the smallest value suitable for the application in order to save memory.
 Each processor needs an idle thread and interrupt stack for